 Such determination shall be made within 20 days of receipt of the application and filing fee.

-If the respondent is not also a member of the PSA, and the ISI Grievance Review and PSA COPS Chairs find sufficient merit to proceed with a formal grievance review, the PSA’s COPS will appoint, in consultation with the ISI and PSA Presidents a panel made up of individuals who are members of both organizations to administer the grievance review process.
+If the ISI Grievance Review find sufficient merit to proceed with a formal grievance review, the Chairperson will appoint, in consultation with the ISI Executive Committee a panel made up of individuals who are members of the ISI organization to administer the grievance review process.

-All grievances reviews that are determined to allege unprofessional conduct or violations of ISI’s Code of Ethics shall be commenced promptly by the review chairperson notifying the individual against whom the grievance has been filed.
+All grievance reviews that are determined to allege unprofessional conduct or violations of ISI’s Code of Ethics shall be commenced promptly by the review chairperson notifying the individual against whom the grievance has been filed.

 The appointed grievance review panel shall review whatever supporting documentation has been filed and, if necessary, conduct further investigation into the alleged violation(s).
 After considering all of the relevant facts, the panel shall make a determination as to whether or not the individual against whom the grievance was file has acted unprofessionally or violated the ISI’s Code of Ethics.

 If the finding is that there was, in fact, improper conduct, the review panel will recommend to the Chair of the ISI Ethics and Professional Standards subcommittee such disciplinary action(s) as they deem appropriate.
 Disciplinary sanctions can include private admonition, public admonition, probation, suspension, or expulsion from membership.

 After notification of the panel’s findings has been sent to the respondent, the Subcommittee on Ethics and Professional Standards shall withhold from entry the findings for a period of ten (10) days pending the filing of an appeal.
 If no such request is received within the ten-day period, entry of the findings shall be completed and any ordered discipline shall begin.

 If an appeal is filed, such appeal will be referred to the ISI Executive Committee for consideration.
 Any appeals considered will only determine if the grievance review panel followed proper procedures and acted in good faith.
 It will not be a de novo appeal.